ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Build multi-architecture docker images with docker buildx

 With these files you can build your docker image.
-Login to Amazon ECR and create a repository named `multi-arch-app`.
+Log in to Amazon ECR and create a repository named `multi-arch-app`.

 Run the following command to build and push the docker image to the repository: